Picture from the New Orleans a few years ago.....

 Vicki is a Registered Nurse who works as the Clinic Coordinator for the DaVita Dialysis clinic in Carmel, IN.
 Before that, she was the charge nurse in surgery at the Morgan Hospital and Medical Center.

 She holds an:

 Association of Operating Room Nurses, national and local chapters.
-Vicki serves on the Board of Directors of her local chapter.
+Vicki has served on the Board of Directors of her local chapter.
 In addition, she has served the organization as President, Vice President, Awards Committee Chair, Membership Captain and IU Health - Morgan Hospital's representative to the Greater Indianapolis Chapter of the Association of Operating Room Nurses, as well as holding membershin in the national Small Rural Hospital Specialty group for the Association of Operating Room Nurses.
 She represented the Indianapolis AORN Chapter as a delegate to the 1995 (Dallas, TX), 2002 (Anaheim, CA), and 2005 (New Orleans, LA), 2006 (Washington, DC), and 2009 (Chicago) AORN National Congress Events.
 She got to enter in the Presidential Walk as part of the 2009 Congress in Chicago, and was proud to represent her chapter and the state at this important meeting/event/educational presentation.

 Vicki receives an award from the American Heart Association on June 2, 2005 for saving the life of Professor Organ at the Night in Olde Vienna dinner dance, held yearly in February by the Bloomington Symphony Orchestra.
 Vicki is pictured with Professor Organ and Linda Hess as the Heart Association honor banquet.

-All contents ©1995-2015 by Albert Lilly.
+All contents ©1995-2019 by Albert Lilly.